Why the Act demands new compliance infrastructure

 Article 18 requires keeping documentation available for national competent authorities for 10 years after the AI system is placed on the market or put into service.

-Conformity Assessment Coordination (Articles 43-44)
+Conformity assessment coordination (Articles 43–44)

-Before placing high-risk AI systems on the market, you must complete conformity assessment.
-Most systems allow internal control assessment (self-certification), but biometric identification and certain medical AI devices require third-party notified body assessment.
+Before a high-risk AI system is placed on the market, it must complete a conformity assessment.
+Most Annex III systems allow internal-control assessment (self-certification under Article 43); biometric identification and certain medical AI devices require third-party notified-body involvement.
+The CCO function coordinates the assessment process, ensures documentation completeness, and maintains the EU declaration of conformity.

-Incident Reporting (Article 62)
+Incident reporting (Article 62)

 Providers must report serious incidents to competent authorities within 15 days.
 A "serious incident" includes events causing death, serious health damage, serious disruption of critical infrastructure, serious property damage, or serious harm to fundamental rights.
+Established procedures for incident detection, severity classification, authority notification, and corrective-action documentation should be in the QMS before a high-risk system goes live.

-Post-Market Monitoring (Article 72)
+Post-market monitoring (Article 72)

-Building the AI Compliance Program
+Building the AI compliance programme

 A robust AI compliance program requires four foundational elements: